 - 1 Each holder entitled to attend and vote at the Annual General Meeting is entitled to appoint a proxy to attend, participate in, speak and vote or abstain from voting in place of that holder at the Annual General Meeting. - 2 A proxy appointment must be in writing, dated and signed by the holder appointing the proxy. - 3 A holder's instructions to the proxy have to be indicated by the insertion of the relevant number of votes exercisable by that holder in the appropriate box provided.
-Failure to comply with this will be deemed to vote in favour of the ordinary resolutions at the Annual General Meeting. - 4 A holder or his/her/its/their proxy is not obliged to vote in respect of all the ordinary shares held by such holder or represented by such proxy, but the total number of votes for or against the ordinary resolutions and in respect of which any abstention is recorded may not exceed the total number of votes to which the holder or his/her/its/their proxy is entitled. - 5 Documentary evidence establishing the authority of a person signing this form of proxy in a representative capacity has to be attached to this form of proxy, unless previously recorded by the
+Failure to comply with this will be deemed to vote in favour of the ordinary resolutions at the Annual General Meeting. - 4 A holder or his/her/its/their proxy is not obliged to vote in respect of all the ordinary shares held by such holder or represented by such proxy, but the total number of votes for or against the ordinary resolutions and in respect of which any abstention is recorded may not exceed the total number of votes to which the holder or his/her/its/their proxy is entitled. - 5 Documentary evidence establishing the authority of a person signing this form of proxy in a representative capacity has to be attached to this form of proxy, unless previously recorded by the Company Secretary.

-- Company Secretary.
 Examples of satisfactory identification include a valid National ID card, a valid driving licence or a valid passport. - 6 Any alterations or corrections to this form of proxy must be initialled by the authorized signatory/ signatories. - 7 The completion and lodging of this form of proxy will not preclude the original shareholder from attending the Annual General Meeting and speaking and voting in person thereat to the exclusion of any proxy appointed in terms hereof, should such holder wish to do so, in which case this proxy will be suspended accordingly. - 8 Form of Proxy have to be lodged with or posted to the Company Secretary, Union Capital Limited, Noor Tower, 73 Sonargoan Road, Dhaka-1205 before a proxy may exercise any voting rights of a holder at the Annual General Meeting.
-The Form of Proxy is requested to be received no later than 6:00 pm on 26 April 2016. - Holders attending the Annual General Meeting will be offered the opportunity of putting questions to the Directors and Management.
+The Form of Proxy is requested to be received no later than 3:00 pm on 13 June 2017. - 9 Holders attending the Annual General Meeting will be offered the opportunity of putting questions to the Directors and Management.

-FINANCIAL CALENDAR 2015
+FINANCIAL CALENDAR 2016

-2014

-N 1ar 03 Annual results and announcement of final dividend;
+- Mar O4 Annual results and announcement of final dividend;

-N 1ar 15 Publication of Notice of 16th AGM;
+- Mar 16 Publication of Notice of 17th AGM;

-N 1ar 15 Publications and posting of 2013 Annual Reports;
+- Mar 16 Publications and posting of 2014 Annual Reports;

-N 1ar 31 16th Annual General Meeting;
+- Mar 31 17th Annual General Meeting;

-Α pr 13 Final dividend payment;
+- Apr 16 Final dividend payment;

-Α pr 29 First-quarter Business Results;
+- May 13 First-quarter Business Results;

-J ul 21 Half-year Business Results;
+- July 29 Half-year Business Results:

-C Oct 27 Third-quarter Business Results; and
+- Oct 27 Third-quarter Business Results; and

-D ec 31 Financial year-end.
+- Dec 31 Financial year-end.

-2015

-Mar 04 Annual results and announcement of final dividend;
+- Mar 21 Annual results and announcement of final dividend;

-Mar 16 Publication of Notice of 17th AGM;
+- Apr 04 Publication of Notice of 18th AGM;

-Mar 16 Publications and posting of 2014 Annual Reports;
+- Apr 13 Publications and posting of 2015 Annual Reports;

-Mar 31 17th Annual General Meeting;
+- Apr 28 18th Annual General Meeting;

-Apr 16 Final dividend payment;
+- May 17 Final dividend payment;

-May 13 First-quarter Business Results;
+- May 12 First-quarter Business Results;

-July 29 Half-year Business Results;
+- July 28 Half-year Business Results;

-Oct 27 Third-quarter Business Results; and
+- Oct 30 Third-quarter Business Results; and

-Dec 31 Financial year-end.
+- Dec 31 Financial year-end.

-2016

-Mar 21 Annual results and announcement of final dividend;
+- May 07 Annual results and announcement of final dividend;

+- May 15 First-quarter Business Results.

-Apr 04 Publication of Notice of 18th AGM;
+- May 31 Publication of Notice of 19th AGM;

-Apr 13 Publications and posting of 2015 Annual Reports;
+- June 01 Publications and posting of 2016 Annual Reports;

-Apr 28 18th Annual General Meeting;
+- June 15 19th Annual General Meeting;

-May Final dividend payment; and
+- July 15 Final dividend payment;

-May First-quarter Business Results (expected).